Data Logger Suite: Logging and Monitoring

-> You've created two different configurations in the program by clicking the "Green plus" button twice (fig.3 pos.1).
-Each configuration will read a data from a different com-port and a device.
+You've created two different configurations in the program by clicking the "Green Plus" button twice (fig.3 pos.1).
+Each configuration will read data from a different COM port and a device.
 After this action you should get the main program window like on the figure below (fig.3 pos.2).

 Fig.3.
 Serial port data aggregation.
 Added configurations.

-You may manage your configurations with help of the "Options - Manage configurations" menu
+You may manage your configurations with the help of the "Options → Manage configurations" menu

-You've configured communication parameters (baud rate, number of data bits, flow control etc) in the data logger and can receive the data from both port without communication errors.
+You've configured communication parameters (baud rate, the number of data bits, flow control, etc.) in the data logger and can receive the data from both ports without communication errors.

-The Mettler Toledo scale is configured for the "S.Cont" mode and data transmission occurs either continuously after each load change.
+The Mettler Toledo scale is configured for the "S.Cont" mode, and data transmission occurs continuously after each load change.

-Figures above show that data flows are very simple.
+Figures above show that data flows are elementary.
 Each record has a fixed size and a fixed position of each item.
-We need to recognize ending characters of an each data record.
+We need to recognize the ending characters of each data record.
 Please, enable display output for non-printable characters with a character code below than 0x20h in both configurations (for each port).
 Please, set the following options.

 Fig.5.
 Serial port data aggregation.
 Data view setup.